allenai/pubmedextract/scripts/README.md

-# Code and Data for 'Quantifying Sex Bias at Scale with Semantic Scholar'
+# Code and Data for 'Quantifying Sex Bias in Clinical Studies at Scale with Automated Data Extraction'
-This collection of scripts and data enables the reproduction of results, tables, and figures from the paper 'Quantifying Sex Bias at Scale with Semantic Scholar'.
+This collection of scripts and data enables the reproduction of results, tables, and figures from the paper 'Quantifying Sex Bias in Clinical Studies at Scale with Automated Data Extraction'.

 ## Scripts
 The script files are as follows: